coin-or/rbfopt/README.rst

 * VERSION: Version of the library.
 * manual.pdf: User manual.
 * requirements.txt: List of dependencies for this project.
-* setup.cfg: Configuration file for setup.py
+* setup.cfg: Configuration file for setup.py.
 * setup.py: Setup file.
+* tox.ini: Configuration file for tox.
 * bin/

   * rbfopt_cl_interface.py: Script for the command-line interface,